 The presence or absence of a spouse could have a tremendous impact on how your estate is eventually divided.
 If you get married, you’ll want to ensure your spouse is cared for after you pass on.
 Of course, if you get divorced, you will probably want to re-allocate this money to another beneficiary.

 Children are a blessing, whether they are your biological children, step-children, or children by adoption.
 Revisit your will and other documents to make sure they include all of your children.
 State intestacy laws might ensure that each of your children can receive something from your estate, but the government may not divide your assets the way you want if you don’t have a written estate plan in place.

 3. Buying or Selling a Home

-The purchase or sale of real estate can dramatically impact the value and liquidity of your estate.
+The purchase or sale of property can dramatically impact the value and liquidity of your estate.
 It has a trickle-down effect, affecting the inheritance that each of your beneficiaries can expect to receive.
-After purchasing real estate, you may also want to consider establishing a living trust, especially if you own property in two or more states.
+After purchasing property, you may also want to consider establishing a living trust, especially if you own property in two or more states.
 With a living trust, your property could be transferred directly to your beneficiaries after your death, which could ensure that your house and property don’t wind up mired in probate court after your passing.